 You have one day free and you’re looking to escape New York City with the kids.
-Or maybe you’re on a vacation to the Big Apple and want to dip your toes into the surrounding area.
-Whether you want parks, museums or animals, there’s plenty to do within a hour or two of the city.
+After you’ve spent a day in New York City or more, you might want to venture out.
+Whether you want parks, museums or animals, there’s plenty to do within an hour or two of the city.
 Shannon Entin of TheTVTraveler.com shares some of the best day trips from New York City you can take with your kids.

 Best Day Trips from NYC With Kids